Flu Vaccine - important information!

 The Trust has a dedicated School Aged Immunisation Team made up of professionals who are highly skilled and experienced in giving vaccinations.
 The immunisation teams cover all school aged children living in Nottingham City, County and Bassetlaw.

-The service follows the national immunisation programme and offers vaccinations to protect against Human Papillomavirus (HPV) Meningococcal ACWY and school leavers booster of Diphtheria, Tetanus and Polio (Td/IPV).
+The service follows the National Immunisation Programme and offers vaccinations to protect against Meningococcal ACWY, school leavers booster of Diphtheria, Tetanus and Polio (Td/IPV) and Human Papillomavirus (HPV).

 How does our service work?

 The School Aged Immunisation Team delivers the school-based vaccination programme in Nottinghamshire County, Nottingham City and Bassetlaw.
 The programme is offered in schools, however, clinics and home visits are offered when a need is identified.

 The team engages with over 350 primary schools and over 70 secondary schools as well as accessing independent schools, special schools, alternative education provisions and supporting young people who are home educated or not in education.

 The service is provided by a team of skilled and experienced nurses and support staff.

 Consent for vaccinations is initially required from parents.
 The decision to have the vaccination is legally the young persons for those vaccinations offered in senior schools.
 If, on the day, they are deemed to understand the reasons for the vaccination and the issues in giving consent they will be given the opportunity to self-consent to the vaccination.
 However, in appropriate cases, the nurse would much rather have your permission as well.